imcwx/imcwx/content/about/_index.md

 - [Energy, Solar Panel](https://www.straitstimes.com/multimedia/graphics/2021/05/singapore-largest-solar-farm-water/index.html?shell)
 - Green Cloud - Moving to technology infrastructure to cloud would let cloud services optimizes energy usage

-Is it Enough?
-Can we leave it to the Government as a Push factor?
-Is it Enough?
+Can we leave it to the Government to drive this force?
+Will it be enough?
-We ought to aim for Carbon Negative, Aim High
+We ought to aim for Carbon Negative ...

 \